 Ordinary competition rules are enforced by the JFTC.
 The Government Ministry of Economy, Trade and Industry ("METI") enforces the TFDPA.
-It is too early to say whether the DMCH process will result in new regulations, and how these would be enforced.
+It is too early to say how new regulations resulting from the DMCH process will be enforced, but it seems likely that it will involve voluntary efforts from platform operators as well as stricter, ex ante rules.